Military Bus Accident Attorney

 Bus accidents are something most military passengers don't expect.
 In fact, like all of us, they place their trust in the bus driver or private bus company.
 Some soldiers, sailors, and Marines think they can't sue.

 So they rarely reach out to a lawyer.
-As a matter of fact, most vets recall government immunity, and the UCMJ prevent suing the U.S. military.
+Most vets recall government immunity, and the UCMJ prevent suing the U.S. military.
 But in some cases, a maker or private bus company remains outside the cloak of sovereignty.
 So you need to keep reading and learn your rights.
 Roger that?

 Table of Contents: